SiitESTGL/OTIS/README.md

 a project to help you find routes between you interest points

 ## What is?
-We have developed a tool to facilitate the discovery of the Douro region in Portugal.
-The average user will have access to touristic routes and interesting points to visit, with information about them.
-The project that we provide is cleaned from our database, you can only see the structure.
+We have developed a tool to facilitate travelling around the Douro region in Portugal and discovering its interest points.
+The average user will have access to tourism routes, to interesting points to visit , as well as to information about these places.
+The project that we present is not visible from our database, you can only see its structure.

 ## What can it do?
 You can adapt our project to the area or purpose that you want.
-It has the possibility to highlight points of interest and to draw paths between them, also can calculate distances in time and kilometers between the same points.
-We utilize our self-made API to enable you to integrate specific queries, like distance between points or the best route.
+It has the possibility to highlight points of interest and to draw paths between them, it can also calculate distances in time and kilometres between these points.
+We use our self-made API to enable you to integrate specific queries such as distance between points or the best route.

 ## How we did it?
-We based our work in a Ubuntu server, with Apache and Gunicorn.
-With these servers we were able to create a virtual environment which runs our Python/Flask, HTML and Javascript files.
-If you want to facilitate de servers process, you would install Anaconda and run everything using its environment, we use it to install the Redis server.
-We use the OSRM map of Portugal, you must install OSRM with your area of interest.
+We based our work in an Ubuntu server, with Apache and Gunicorn.
+With these servers we were able to create a virtual environment which runs our Python/Flask, HTML and JavaScript files.
+If you want to facilitate de servers work process, you may want to install Anaconda and run everything using its environment, we use it to install the Redis server.
+We use the OSRM map of Portugal.
+In case you also want to use this project you must install OSRM with your area of interest.

 ## Getting started
 ### Requirements